Remote Software Update

 Deploy an update

-- Using the interface of the website
+- Using the GRiSP.io web interface

-- Using the command line and our rebar3 plugin for grisp.io
+- Using the command line and our rebar3 plugin for GRiSP.io

 Using the website